 But there is a flip side to this coin, which I think many job seekers forget sometimes.

-Imagine that, you’ve applied to so many positions and heard back from a bunch that you take it for granted it a bit that you’ll surely here back from others.
+Imagine that, you’ve applied to so many positions and heard back from a bunch that you take it for granted a bit that you’ll surely hear back from others.

 If I were to offer a few other nuggets of advice I’d suggest:

-o Test your linkedin profile – search those keywords
+- Test your LinkedIn profile – search those keywords

 Looking for specific advice for tech jobs?
 We wrote a hiring guide for a MySQL DBA.
 These are equally helpful to job candidates, and those who are interviewing them.
-Anyone know why are operations & MySQL DBAs so hard to find these days?.
+Does anyone know why are operations & MySQL DBAs so hard to find these days?